isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/README.md

   ![alt tag](./guide/VsCODE-install.png)

-- Choose the path to the zip file of the plugin.
+- Choose the path to the VSIX file of the plugin after unzipping the downloaded Userstudy.zip.

 ### Visual Studio auto-save